Join Us for Sukkot and Simchat Torah!

 We are a Reform Jewish Congregation in Rochester, New York.
 Our members are Jews by birth, Jews by choice, and those drawn to Judaism, including multiracial, LGBTQ+, and interfaith households.
 We see ourselves as a family, where everyone’s participation is sought and appreciated.
 We invite you to attend our services and events, and share in our warm, informal approach to Reform Judaism.

-Our New Covid Policy
+Our Covid Policy

 TigerChat – Aiding Communication